 Your individual brand message and your choice of target audience will determine the most influential social media channel for your startup.
 The different social media channels each support a different market and have a different vibe when it comes to the way you will interact with your potential customers.
 It’s likely that you will need to promote your startup on more than one channel with your marketing strategy customized to suit each social media style.

-Facebook, Instagram, Twitter, LinkedIn, and YouTube are the most popular social media platforms for launching startups in 2019.
+Facebook, Instagram, Twitter, LinkedIn, and YouTube are the most popular social media platforms for launching startups.
 Creating and sharing original content and encouraging fan interaction is the fastest way to grow your brand’s online presence.

 6. Nurture your Customers